slinningsander/Sounds-Good-Music-Finder/README.md

 ## Description

-Sounds Good is a web application that allows you to search for different songs.
-It also allows you to comment on different songs.
+Sounds Good is a web application that allows you to search for different songs and view details about.
+It also allows you to look at and post comments.

 ## Installation